adelasantosd/normtrace-disability-rights/docs/terminology-guide.md

 ### Constitutional parameter of rights review
 The constitutional and treaty-based framework used for rights review in the Mexican context.

+### Country module
+A repository file that provides jurisdiction-specific legal and institutional context for analysis.

+### Rapid operational reference
+A short instrument-centred file designed to identify core provisions, minimum standards, interpretive materials, and red flags quickly.

+### Case-law notes
+A support file identifying selected doctrinally relevant judicial or interpretive materials without claiming to be an exhaustive digest.

+### Cantonal analysis protocol
+A subnational operational file used in the Swiss context to analyse cantonal domestic legal instruments in relation to federal law, cantonal competence, and international standards.

 ## 3. Analytical terms